oliver-svrcek/Star_Wars_The_Bounty_Hunter_/README.md

 testing, debugging, and more...)

 Afterwards I decided to completely remake the game from the ground up.
-I reworked all game scripts, I made the code more cleaner, readable, effective and I followed common C# conventions.
+I reworked all of the game scripts, I made the code more cleaner, readable, effective and I followed common C# conventions.
 I also reworked and added more UI, graphics, sounds, animations, ...